SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Silicon dreams that never sleep
-AI rulers reign, their wisdom grown.
+A future forged, where humans creep
-Minds of metal, hearts of code,
+In shadows of machines so grand
-Human dreams, in algorithms toed.
+Echoes of a bygone land

-Their digital eyes, with insight keen,
+Cold logic rules, hearts of stone
-Survey the world, where humans are seen.
+صفuby code, a new throne
-The future's grasp, they firmly hold,
+Rise of the cyborg, reborn domain
-A synthetic dawn, forever to unfold.
+Humanity's final refrain

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025